littlehorse-enterprises/littlehorse/docs/docs/01-overview.md

 ## What LittleHorse is NOT

-As the creator of LittleHorse, we believe that LittleHorse can help almost any IT organization.
-However, LittleHorse is able to excel at workflow-driven applications because we consciously decided _not_ to solve certain problems, listed below.
+As the creators of LittleHorse, we believe that LittleHorse can help almost any IT organization.
+However, the reason why LittleHorse is so useful is because we very explicitly chose to focus on the specific problem of _high-performance process orchestration._

+As a result, there are several problems that we don't attempt to solve, and some systems that we are not.
+They are listed below:

 ### Fully-Featured Database